 The analysis presents the estimated fees saved by comparing the current fees paid to the fees charged for same or comparable mandates prior to the introduction of asset pooling.
-As at 31st March 2022, set up and transition costs are outweighed by estimated transition costs and fee savings of £3,498k.
-Negative transition costs on the 2021/22 transition costs contributed significantly during 2021/22, but at an estimated £2,511k, cumulative estimated fee savings are the main contributor.
+As at 31st March 2023, set up and transition costs are outweighed by estimated transition profits and fee savings.
+At an estimated £3,515k, cumulative estimated fee savings are the main contributor.